jkabirqa/QA-Engineer-at-F.-Travels/README.md

 1. verify with valid email
 2. test with invalid email
 3. check with empty email
-4. verify with special character
+4. verify with special character.
-5.